cfpbiggs/multi_cal/README.md

 # multi_cal Overview
-multi_cal is a utility built for Calendly and Google Apps Script.
-Its purpose is to fill in the gaps of Calendly's capabilities and make full use of the Google Suite's services.
+multi_cal is a utility built on behalf of the Harvard SEAS Active Learning Labs for bridging Calendly and Google Apps Script.
+Its purpose is to fill in the gaps of Calendly's capabilities on the client-side through the use of the Google Suite's API.

 multi_cal enables users to schedule events via Calendly that reserve specific shared resources and which occupy spaces/use resources in a non-blocking manner.